storacha/specs/w3-space.md

 User (agent) CAN create a new space by generating a [keypair][public key cryptography] and deriving a valid [did:key][] identifier from it.

 :::warning
-It is RECOMMENDED that user facing applications create a _space_ for a new user with a [ED25519][] keypair & delegate capabilties to it to a local agent whose DID is derived from another [non-extractable keypair](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKey#cryptokey.extractable).
+It is RECOMMENDED that user facing applications create a _space_ for a new user with a [ED25519][] keypair & delegate capabilities to it to a local agent whose DID is derived from another [non-extractable keypair](https://developer.mozilla.org/en-US/docs/Web/API/CryptoKey#cryptokey.extractable).

 This grants an agent access to a space without reusing its key or a risk of it been compromised.
 :::